sukykaur/AzureBlueprintDW/overview.md

 ## Guidance and Recommendations
+### ExpressRoute and VPN
 [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or a secure VPN tunnel will need to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
 As ExpressRoute connections do not go over the Internet, these connections offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
 By appropriately setting up an ExpressRoute or a VPN, you can add a layer of protection for data in transit.

+### Extract-Transform-Load (ETL) Process
+By using [PolyBase](https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide) to load data into Azure SQL Data Warehouse, there is no need for a separate ETL or import tool.
+PolyBase allows you to access data by using T-SQL queries.
+Microsoft's business intelligence and analysis stack, as well as third-party tools that are compatible with SQL Server can be used with PolyBase.

+### Azure Active Directory Setup
+As mentioned in the sections above, [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is required to deploy this solution.
+Your existing Windows Server Active Directory can be integrated with AAD in just [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
+You can also choose to tie in AAD as a subdomain of your existing forest.

+### Additional Services
+Although this data warehouse automation is not configured to deploy to the [Azure Commercial](https://azure.microsoft.com/en-us/overview/what-is-azure/) environment, similar objectives can be achieved by using the services described in this reference architecture, as well as additional services available only in the Azure Commercial environment.
+Please note that Azure Commercial maintains a FedRAMP JAB P-ATO at the Moderate Impact Level.
+As such, government agencies and partners can deploy moderately sensitive data to the cloud leveraging the Azure Commercial environment.

-The [Azure Commercial cloud](https://azure.microsoft.com/en-us/overview/what-is-azure/) maintains a FedRAMP JAB P-ATO at the Moderate Impact Level.
-This instance of Microsoft Azure offers a wide variety of services to assist with formatted and unformatted data storage and staging for use in data warehousing, including:
+Azure Commercial offers a wide variety of services to assist with formatted and unformatted data storage and staging for use in data warehousing, including:
 -	[Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction) is a managed cloud service that's built for complex hybrid extract-transform-load (ETL), extract-load-transform (ELT), and data integration projects.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores.
 You can then process and transform the data for output into data stores such as Azure SQL Data Warehouse.
 -	[Azure Data Lake Store](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-overview) enables you to capture data of any size, type, and ingestion speed in one single place for operational and exploratory analytics.
 Azure Data Lake Store is compatible with most open source components in the Hadoop ecosystem.
 It also integrates nicely with other Azure services such as Azure SQL Data Warehouse.